 Sylphs are tremendous artisans, explorers, trackers, and scouts.
 They have strange and powerful abilities that are rare among intelligent humanoids, and their skills are almost always in demand.
 Sylphs with flight are in tremendous demand as ship riggers, watchmen, couriers, and many other professions.

 Sylph settlements are rarely in large cities, and when they are they usually involve homes in a few very tall towers with lots of locked doors.
 Many sylphs live close to other races though, and Sylphs are generally seen as clannish but sought-after neighbors.
 Sylphs, if you are able to earn their friendship, are good allies to have, but earning the trust of a Sylph is no small matter.

-Sylphs have their own calendar, based upon the cycles of the heavens, and their own system of holidays, based upon the turning of the seasons.
+Sylphs have their own calendar, based upon the cycles of the heavens, and their own system of holidays, based upon the processions of the stars and other heavenly bodies.
 They have many holidays, and celebrate birthdays within their families with great enthusiasm.
 Birthdates that are shared between two members of a family are considered tremendous good omens, and any such dates will be celebrated with at least several days of fetes and the lavish exchange of gifts within the family.

 Sylphs have many valuable skills and abilities, and tend to be prosperous due to this.
 This makes them the target of thieves, of course, but robbing a sylph home is chancy business: Sylphs have frighteningly good senses and like to build homes that are tough to reach, much less break into.